danarchy85/danarchy_sys/README.txt

 # Pull the gem from RubyGems.org
 gem install danarchy_sys

-# Setup is still not fully flushed out, so run setup.rb to create a configuration file with OpenStack credentials.
-An update to this process is planned for v.0.3:
+# Run 'danarchy_sys' and a first-time setup will prompt you for your connection settings.
- ~ $ setup.rb
+ ~ $ danarchy_sys
-Beginning danarchysys configuration setup.
+No existing configuration found!
-Creating a new configuration.
+Creating a new OpenStack connection!
-Provider name: openstack
 OpenStack Auth URL      (Example: http://openstack-host.com:5000/v2.0/tokens) Enter URL: http://your_openstack_host.com:5000/v2.0/tokens OpenStack Username: your_openstack_username
 OpenStack API Key: your_openstack_api_key
-OpenStack Tenant ID: your_openstack_tenant_id
+OpenStack Tenant ID: your_openstack_tenant_id Configuration has been saved!
-Should we add another connection?
-(Y/N): n
-Available OpenStack Connections:
-openstack
-SSH key location: /home/danarchy/.gem/ruby/2.2.0/gems/danarchy_sys-0.2.11/config/ssh Config saved to: /home/danarchy/.gem/ruby/2.2.0/gems/danarchy_sys-0.2.11/config/danarchysys.yml dAnarchySys setup is finished.
-Run '/usr/bin/ruby danarchy_sys/bin/danarchy_sys' to begin!

 dAnarchySys config file follows a YAML format like this: